internet-sicherheit/eco-blockchain-governance/governance/0003-onboarding-governance.md

 Sovrin:
 https://sovrin.org/wp-content/uploads/Sovrin-Steward-Business-Policies-V2.pdf

-This framework has been used to retrieve possible questions of this document.
+The Sovrin Steward Policy has been used to retrieve possible questions within this document.

 ### Who can become a member?
 * an organisation registered to conduct business in at least one jurisdiction